canton7/c-name-style/README.md

 Rules can specify a `prefix` and/or `suffix`, which specifies a regex which must be present at the start/end of any symbols which match the rule.

-Rules which do this do not need to specify a `rule`.
+Rules which do this do not need to specify a `rule` / `allow-rule`.
 If they don't, when rules are processed in top-to-bottom order, processing will not stop at that rule but will continue.
 The prefixes/suffixes from all matching rules are concatenated in order.

+If a rule specifies an empty `prefix` / `suffix`, (i.e. `prefix =` or `suffix =`), then no prefix/suffix rules inherited by previous rules will be applied to that rule, however the will still be applied to the next and subsequent rules.

 For example: